oracle/truffleruby/doc/contributor/using-eclipse.md

 jt mx --env jvm-ce eclipseinit
 ```

-When working on the Graal/Truffle code itself, the following two lines will
+When working on the Graal/Truffle code itself, adding the following two lines
+to the used env file, for instance `mx.truffleruby/jvm-ce` will
 configure the build so that incremental compilation and even hot code
 replacement works: